holochain/holochain/docs/specs/src/_hwp_D_rate_limiting_spec.md

 The _rate_ of cap grants is limited but weight and size (common to all entry headers) are ignored.

-As this is entirely a question of network health, a happ should never be intentially (un)limiting access controls.
+As this is entirely a question of network health, a happ should never be intentionally (un)limiting access controls.
 The validation can be done by the system and it is not configurable.

 That said, there is diminishing returns in the marginal utility of allowing more cap grants per-agent.
 As long as an agent can manage their access, headroom adds zero value to users but non-zero additional liability to the network.